Saturday, May 3, 2025

 sudo vi /etc/apt/sources.list.d/golf-lang-ubuntu-golf-noble.sources

-the instances of "main" used to describe the package, and change it to "main main/debug", so that you get debug packages too.
+and then find the instances of "main" used to describe the package, and change it to "main main/debug", so that you get debug packages too.
 Also, add deb-src as the source.
 Here's an example if you're using line-by-line sources:

 deb https://ppa.launchpadcontent.net/golf-lang/golf/ubuntu noble main main/debug